QGDeep/Parkour-System/README.md

 # Parkour-System
-- A Parkour System created in Unreal Engine 5 using Blueprint and C++.
+- A Parkour System created in Unreal Engine 5
 - Note - this project is a primarily Blueprint project with some aspects (structs / enums / function libraries) written in C++.
 Overall conversion of this project from Blueprint to C++ has been dropped.

 ## Features - 12 different styles of traversal